 Sam Forsdike – Creative Director

-Sam graduated from Oxford University and started his broadcast career at the award winning South Bank Show where he worked as a Researcher and Associate Producer on a number of programmes including profiles of Michael Sheen, the RSC, Judi Dench and Ian McEwan.
-He then worked as a freelance documentary Producer on films including Love on the Transplant List (BBC3), Class and Culture (BBC2) and God Save The Queens (Sky Atlantic).
+Sam graduated from Oxford University and started his broadcast career at the award winning South Bank Show.
+He then worked as a freelance producer on documentaries including Love on the Transplant List (BBC3), Class and Culture (BBC2) and God Save The Queens (Sky Atlantic).
 Sam has also worked as a Development Producer for a number of independent production companies securing documentary commissions for the BBC, ITV, C4, and Sky.

-He was short-listed at the 2015 Griersons as the Director in Best Documentary on a Contemporary Theme and long-listed for Best Newcomer Documentary.
+He was nominated at the 2015 Griersons as the Director in Best Documentary on a Contemporary Theme for The Stranger on the Bridge and also long-listed for Best Newcomer Documentary.

-Sam can usually be found attached to a cup of tea and is the first person in the office to mandate working from our beach in the yard when the sun is shining.
+Sam is the first person in the office to mandate working from ‘The Beach’ in the yard when the sun is shining.
+It doesn’t seem to matter if this is in June or December.

 Richard Bentley – Creative Director

 Throughout his time in television Richard has worked on the development of some of the UK’s leading household TV brands and his filming has taken him across the globe.
-He was nominated for the 2016 Royal Television Society awards for Best Breakthrough and was also shortlisted for the BBC Fresh Director scheme with his film for the ‘It’s A Mad World’ season.
+He was nominated for the 2016 Royal Television Society Awards in the Best Breakthrough category and was also shortlisted for the BBC Fresh Director scheme with his film for the ‘It’s A Mad World’ season.

 Richard is responsible for alpaca corner, though it has recently been infiltrated by several donkeys.
 Which is ok, as long as they come in fun colours.